lballabio/QuantLib/Readme.txt

 QuantLib depends on Boost <http://www.boost.org>.
 You will need to download, build, and install Boost before compiling and using QuantLib.
-Boost 1.31 or later is required; Boost 1.33.1 is suggested.
+Boost 1.34.1 or later is required.
+Also, problems were reported with Microsoft Visual C++ and the recent Boost 1.40 release;
+an earlier release such as 1.39 is suggested for Windows users.

 Please report bugs using the Bug Tracker at
 <http://sourceforge.net/tracker/?group_id=12740&atid=112740>,